 Before discussing specific precautions for the Halloween season, we must understand a few fundamentals of oral hygiene.
 It is often difficult to convince children to brush their teeth responsibly.
 However, getting the child to an emergency dentist may be even more troublesome!

 Family and pediatric dentists like Des Moines Dental Group see a lot of families simply ignoring their oral health.
-Many people are unaware of the damage some foods cause to our oral health.
-Any sugars on your teeth for long will turn acidic and eat away at your enamel.
+Many people are unaware of the damage some foods other than Halloween candy cause to our oral health.
+Any form of sugars on your teeth for long will turn acidic and eat away at your enamel.

 Children will indulge in junk food as often as they can.
 It becomes the parents’ responsibility to prevent their child’s possible tooth decay.